Search by Keyword

 (Paul McCartney – John Lennon)

-Inspiration for a hit song can truly come from anywhere.
+Inspiration for a hit song can come from anywhere.
 In the case of The Beatles, an infinite variety of sources have been cited by its composers regarding their songs throughout their career.
 Among them were an affair (“Norwegian Wood”), reading the newspaper (“A Day In The Life”), being sick in bed (“Don’t Bother Me”), an advertisement in a gun magazine (“Happiness Is A Warm Gun”), a marine-life story from a ship captain (“Octopus’s Garden”) and a carnival poster (“Being For The Benefit Of Mr. Kite”).

 Sometimes the inspiration for a song can come from a deeply rooted childhood memory.
 In the case of “Do You Want To Know A Secret,” it came from John’s mother singing a song to him when he a small boy between the ages of one and three years old.